PowerShell – Importing AD users from CSV

 wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb

 1. Once installed, own the CHROME browser directly to https://remotedesktop.google.com.
-This will add the Chrome Remote Desktop Extension directly to Chrome for you.
+This adds the Chrome Remote Desktop Extension directly to Chrome for you.

 2. Install the Extension